JohanKJIP/Candela-challenge/README.md

 I chose to use YOLOv4-608 for the object detection task because it performs well for real-time tasks.
 In terms of mAP, YOLOv4-608 is #12 on the top list for [Real-Time Object detection on COCO](https://paperswithcode.com/sota/real-time-object-detection-on-coco).
 I am also already familiar with the implementation from my time working with KTH Formula Student (KTHFS) where we used YOLOv4-416.
 In particular, I based my code on [this](https://github.com/Tianxiaomo/pytorch-YOLOv4) PyTorch library.
 Luckily, the COCO dataset contains boats which meant that I could use pre-trained weights.
 I browsed the [DarkNet YOLOv4 model zoo](https://github.com/AlexeyAB/darknet/wiki/YOLOv4-model-zoo) and downloaded the config- and pre-trained weight files.

 Detecting boats is a real-time task.
-Therefore, I chose to utilise [TensorRT](https://developer.nvidia.com/tensorrt) to speed up the inference time of the neural network.
+Therefore, I utilised [TensorRT](https://developer.nvidia.com/tensorrt) to speed up the inference time of the neural network.
 In my experience, it speeds up the inference time by 2-4x for YOLOv4.
 With TensorRT using FP16 precision, a frame takes around 13.7ms to process on my RTX 3070 which converts to ~74FPS (including tracking).

 The output of the YOLO network can be a bit noisy and it has no data association between frames.
 From my time at KTHFS I was familiar with the idea of tracking bounding boxes with data association and Kalman filters.
 I did not have time to implement it for KTHFS but wanted to give it a try with this challenge.
 So, I started implementing data association between frames from scratch by comparing Intersection Over Union (IOU) between the bounding boxes from time `t-1` and `t`.
 My next plan was to research Kalman Filters and how they could be used with my data association.
 However, as I was researching it, I stumbled across [SORT](https://github.com/abewley/sort) on Github.
 SORT is a real-time tracking algorithm that implements the data association I had worked on but it also takes care of the Kalman filters for each tracker.
 I chose to abandon my implementation and integrate SORT instead.